zimachadil-lab/camionback/replit.md

 ### Feature Specifications
 **Request and Payment Workflow:** Clients create requests that progress through 'Open', 'Accepted', and 'Completed' statuses.
 Clients can accept offers, mark requests complete, and republish them.
 The payment flow includes 'pending', 'awaiting_payment', 'pending_admin_validation', and 'paid' statuses, involving receipt uploads and admin validation.

 **Transporter Offers System:** Transporters submit offers with amount, pickup date, and load type ("Retour" or "Groupage / Partagé").
 Clients can accept (triggering commission calculation and notifications) or decline offers.
 Admins can also accept offers on behalf of clients.
+Transporters can edit their pending offers (amount, pickup date, load type) with numeric validation using z.coerce.number().
+Transporters cannot see requests where they have already submitted an offer (automatic filtering) or requests hidden by admins.

 **Transporter Rating System:** Clients rate transporters (1-5 stars) upon request completion, updating average ratings and completed trips.